GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 The **Hercules console** is where you started the OS, and it now functions as the **systems console** where status and error messages will be displayed.
 It is also the locaction where **MVS System Commands**, **JES/2 Commands**, and commands for **Hecules** itself can be entered.

+**Credits:** the commands here were copied in part from the [MVS and JES2 Commands](http://www.bsp-gmbh.com/hercules/oscmds.html) site.

 ## MVS Console Commands

 These are entered from **Herucules prompt**, which requireds that a **/** be entered before the MVS commands with no space following.